GambleID/gidx-js/README.md

 ```

 ## Tokenization
 You must use this library to collect credit card information from your users to avoid PCI compliance issues.
-The processor Finix also requires this library to collect bank account information for ACH payouts.

 ### Usage
 See the commented code sample below.